cangumeli/Campar-Blog-Post/README.md

 ### DeepSDF Contribution
+DeepSDF authors propose a novel generative model to represent continuous signed distance functions.
+They show this model outperforms strong baselines in several shape representation challenges.
+In this section, I give high-level description of their main contributions.
+Further details will be given in the`Methodology` section.

 At a high level, authors first define an embedding lookup, where each shape in a shape category has an embedding latent vector.
 They then train a single deep fully-connected neural network per shape category.
 The network takes the embedding vector and a 3D point as the input, and gives signed distance value as the output.
 New embedding vectors can be obtained for unknown shapes via interpolation or by optimizing for a new embedding vector.

 DeepSDF allows training a single neural network per an entire database of shapes, in our case a database of shapes in a single category.
 Embedding vectors can be pretty small, like 128 or 256 dimensional.
-Event if shapes were represented as very small voxel grids of size 32x32x32, a single voxel grid would take up the space of 128 embeddings!
+Even if shapes were represented as very small voxel grids of size 32x32x32, a single voxel grid would take up the space of 128 embeddings!

 The authors address three problems using their models.
 First, they try to compress a known category of shapes, measuring the accuracy of reconstruction using the shared neural network and small embeddings.
 Then, they address the same problem with unknown shapes to assess the learning capability of their model.
 Third, they attack the problem of shape completion, which is, as we will see, a very natural extension of the DeepSDF framework.